 My interest in medicine, disability, and the body came about long before my academic career.
 My unique upbringing and clinical experience as a physical therapist inform my historical research and writing.

-My forthcoming book, Slouch, is under contract with Princeton University Press and will appear in print in Spring 2024.
-The project considers how poor posture became a dreaded pathology in the early twentieth century, resulting in a widespread anti-slouching campaign.
+My newest book, Slouch: Posture Panic in Modern Americaconsiders how poor posture became a dreaded pathology in the early twentieth century, resulting in a widespread anti-slouching campaign.
 We can still see remnants of this effort in our everyday lives today--in our work chairs, in our Pilates classes, and in the stigmatization of those who deviate from accepted anatomical norms.

 I am committed to making history accessible to a wide range of audiences.
 I teach a variety of classes at Penn.
 My work has been featured in well-known media and journalism outlets.